Contract Training vs. Private or Community Truck Driving School

 The best companies offer tuition reimbursement for truck driving school.
 They don’t require you to sign a contract for employment, either.
 If you don’t meet the stipulations for tuition reimbursement, you pay out of pocket for your training.

 It’s no harm, no foul.
 You aren’t stuck working for a company that takes advantage of you or doesn’t align with your values.
-You do, however, have to pay for truck driving school which is what you would have had to do if you worked for a company that didn’t offer tuition reimbursement as a benefit to its employees.
+You do, however, have to pay for a truck driving school which is what you would have had to do if you worked for a company that didn’t offer tuition reimbursement as a benefit to its employees.